The Bass Clef or F Clef

 The 3 clefs used in modern music notation are:

-The F clef
+The Bass or F clef

 Bass Clef Symbol